Below this introduction is the history page for the historic website of the GPS Signal Science Division

 WRESAT Launched 29 November 1967 from Woomera, South Australia.

 The first stage of the launch veicle was a USAF Redstone Rocket.
 Initially over painted white.
-Recovered from Prohibited Area at Woomera and put on display at Woomera village.
+The first stage was recovered from Prohibited Area at Woomera and put on display at Woomera village.

 Announced by Federal Science and Technology Minister, Peter McGauran